NitBuk/NitBuk/README.md

 # 👋 Hello!
-I'm NitBuk
+I'm Nitzan

-🎯 I'm a Computer Science student at the Hebrew University of Jerusalem, passionate about solving complex problems with programming.
+🎯 I'm a Computer Science student at the Hebrew University of Jerusalem.
+Also, I'm passionate about solving complex problems with programming.

 🌱 Currently, I'm deepening my knowledge in various programming languages and computer science concepts as part of my B.Sc. program.